Can Owners Participate in Body Corporate Committee Meetings?

 Yes, owners can participate in body corporate committee meetings, but only in a limited way.

 If you are not an elected committee member, you can usually attend body corporate committee meetings as an observer.
-However, you do not have automatic rights to speak or vote.
-Your level of participation depends on the meeting structure and approval from the committee.
+However, you cannot vote and do not have automatic rights to speak unless invited to by the committee.

 Can Non-Committee Owners Attend Body Corporate Committee Meetings?

 Yes.
-In most body corporate schemes, owners who are not on the committee can attend committee meetings.
+In most body corporate schemes, owners who are not members of the committee can attend committee meetings as observers.
+To do so, they must provide the secretary with at least 24 hours’ written notice before the meeting.

 As an owner, you can: